Dynamics at the Boundary of Game Theory and Distributed Computing: Related Work

 \section{Related Work}

 Our work relates to many ideas in game theory and in distributed computing.
-Here, we discuss game-theoretic work on the dynamics of simple strategies and on asynchrony, distributed computing work on fault tolerance and self stabilization, and other connections between game theory and computer science (for more, see~\citep{Halp03}).
+Here, we discuss game-theoretic work on the dynamics of simple strategies and on asynchrony, distributed computing work on fault tolerance and self stabilization, and other connections between game theory and computer science (for more, see~\cite{Halp03}).
 We also highlight the application areas we consider.

-{\bf Algorithmic game theory} Since our work draws on both game theory and computer science, it may be considered part of the broader research program of \emph{algorithmic game theory} (AGT), which merges concepts and ideas from those two fields.
-The three main areas of study in AGT have been algorithmic mechanism design, which applies concepts from computer science to economic mechanism design; algorithmic and complexity research on the computation of equilibria; and studying the ``price of anarchy,'' which describes the efficiency of equilibria and draws on approximability research~\citep{NRTV07}.
-Our work does not fall into any of these categories but creates a new link between game theory and computer science by exploring game dynamics in distributed computing settings.
+{\bf Algorithmic game theory.} Since our work draws on both game theory and computer science, it may be considered part of the broader research program of algorithmic game theory (AGT), which merges concepts and ideas from those two fields~\cite{NRTV07}.
+Three main areas of study in AGT have been algorithmic mechanism design, which applies concepts from computer science to economic mechanism design~\cite{NisRon01}; the ``price of anarchy,'' which describes the efficiency of equilibria and draws on approximability research~\cite{KouPap09}; and algorithmic and complexity research on the computation of equilibria~\cite{Papa94}.
+Analyzing the computational power of learning dynamics in games has been of particular interest (see, e.g.,~\cite{DFPPV10,KLPT11,BaCoMe12,PapPil16}).
+Our work creates another link between game theory and computer science by drawing on two previously disjoint areas, self-stabilization in distributed computing theory and game dynamics, to explore broader classes of dynamics operating in adversarial distributed environments.

-{\bf Adaptive heuristics.} Much work in game theory and economics deals with \emph{adaptive heuristics} (see~\citep{H05} and references therein).
+{\bf Adaptive heuristics.} Much work in game theory and economics deals with \emph{adaptive heuristics} (see~\cite{H05} and references therein).
 Generally speaking, this long line of research explores the ``convergence'' of simple and myopic rules of behavior (e.g., best-response/fictitious-play/no-regret dynamics) to an ``equilibrium''.
 However, with few exceptions (see below), such analysis has so far primarily concentrated on synchronous environments in which steps take place simultaneously or in some other predetermined order.
 In this work, we explore dynamics of this type in asynchronous environments, which are more realistic for many applications.